 Images, video and audio are a good way to introduce new topics and add to students’ knowledge about other people and places.
 They provide a prompt for students to share, discuss and question their ideas.

-As a conclusion to this knowledge gathering, students can take part in social action to show that they too can be prepared.
-This gives a greater depth and purpose to their learning and allows them to use new knowledge and skills and to explore these within a relevant context.
+Students can take part in social action to show that they too can be prepared.
+This gives a greater depth and purpose to their learning.
+It allows them to use new knowledge and skills and to explore these within a relevant context.
 Social action could include the following.

-Discussing feelings and incorporating a mental health component in the school’s emergency plan can lessen potential trauma.
-After fire and earthquake drills, when some students may feel uncertain or scared about what has happened, is an ideal time to discuss feelings of anxiety.
+Discussing feelings and incorporating mental health emergency planning can lessen potential trauma.
+After fire and earthquake drills is an ideal time to discuss feelings of anxiety.

-The New Zealand Curriculum sets the direction for teaching and learning in schools, outlining the values, key competencies, and outcomes that your school must take into account when designing your curriculum and the principles on which you will base your decisions.
+The New Zealand Curriculum sets the direction for teaching and learning in schools.
+It outlines the values, key competencies, and outcomes your school must take into account.
+It sets the principles on which you will base your decisions.

 What’s the Plan Stan? aligns with the vision, values and principles of The New Zealand Curriculum.
-Emergency event education grows resilience and awareness and helps students connect to and participate with their community.
-In taking a localised approach, schools can focus on the emergency events that are most likely to happen in their area and spread the message of preparedness across the community.
+Emergency event education grows resilience and awareness.
+It helps students connect to and take part in their community.
+Schools can focus on the emergency events that are most likely to happen in their area.
+Schools and students can spread the message of preparedness across the community.